 For most people, going to the dentist is routine—a cleaning, check-up, or perhaps a tiny cavity filled.
-Then there are the more involved dental procedures like repairing a chipped or cracked tooth, or in the instances where a tooth cannot be saved, a tooth extraction.
-Often, a tooth extraction procedure is part of a more extensive, more complex dental procedure, such as a fitting for conventional dentures or implants.
-Having a plan for tooth extraction recovery will ensure that your mouth heals without any risk of infection and that any dentures or other dental prosthetics will fit comfortably.
+Then there are the more involved dental procedures like repairing a chipped or cracked tooth.
+When a tooth cannot be saved, a tooth extraction may be necessary.

 What Is a Tooth Extraction Procedure?